Molecular resonance identification in complex absorbing potentials via integrated quantum computing and high-throughput computing: Methods

-All codes for quantum simulation have been made available publicly under an open-source license from Github\cite{qdrivegithub} using IBM Qiskit.\cite{javadi2024quantum} The statevector simulator is used to examine qDRIVE in the absence of noise; the Aer simulator, in the presence of only statistical shot noise; and a custom simulator, in the presence of statistical shot noise, readout noise, and gate noise.
-Where statistical shot noise is incorporated, $n=10^5$ shots are taken per quantum circuit.
+All codes for quantum simulation and experimental tests have been made available publicly under an open-source license from Github\cite{qdrivegithub} using IBM Qiskit.\cite{javadi2024quantum} The statevector simulator is used to examine qDRIVE in the absence of noise; the Aer simulator, in the presence of only statistical shot noise; and a custom simulator, in the presence of statistical shot noise, readout noise, and gate noise.
+IBM Falcon r4T processors are used to examine the efficacy of real quantum computers for the most quantum-processor-intensive stage of qDRIVE (namely, pseudovariance minimization).

+In simulations, where statistical shot noise is incorporated, $n=10^5$ shots are taken per quantum circuit.
 An additional order of magnitude of shots is employed for final comparison of results between runs.
 Where readout and gate error are included, the noise model for thermal relaxation at time $t$ incorporates both the generalized amplitude damping channel Kraus matrices

 where $p$ is the equilibrium excited state population and $T_{1}$ is the generalized amplitude damping relaxation time, and the phase damping model Kraus matrices

 where $T_{2}$ is the phase damping relaxation time.
 The local one- and two-qubit depolarizing error is then described by the error channel